-- Congratulations to 2nd year SLP graduate student Emily Goldberg!
-On behalf of Plural Publishing and the Council of Academic Programs in Communication Science and Disorders, Emily has received the 2017 Plural Publishing Research Award, presented in honor of Dr. Sadanand Singh.
+- SLP graduate student Emily Goldberg, on behalf of Plural Publishing and the Council of Academic Programs in Communication Science and Disorders, received the 2017 Plural Publishing Research Award, presented in honor of Dr. Sadanand Singh.
 Only one scholarship was awarded at the MS/AuD level, which will support Emily’s research on “Control of Lexical Inhibition in Deaf and Hearing Signer.”

-- Congratulations to the Pitt AuD class of 2017!
-Each member of this class successfully presented his/her oral comprehensive exam last week.
+- Each member of the Pitt AuD class of 2017 class successfully presented his/her oral comprehensive exam.

 - Tom Kovacs (CSD PhD program) has been chosen to represent SHRS at Pitt Day in Harrisburg, PA on March 21, 2017.
 He will present a poster related to his dissertation, examining how children who use AAC devices can learn to master grammatical morphology.

 - Kristen Nunn (CSD MA-SLP program) and Dr. Michael Walsh Dickey will be presenting findings from Kristen's 2016 BPhil thesis at the 2017 CUNY Human Sentence Processing Conference, an international meeting to be held at MIT, Cambridge, MA on March 30 - April 1, 2017.

 - Congratulations to Marnie Kershner (MHS, CCC-SLP), Kalli Clement (CScD, MS, CCC-SLP), and Paula Leslie (Director and professor of CScD)!
 Their presentation “Caring for Patients With Post-Intensive Care Syndrome” was selected for the PSHA Convention.